Roundup · Updated: August 2026

 Pro

-Unlimited email accounts on every plan, with AI warm-up and reply handling, which is rare at this entry price.
+Unlimited email accounts on every plan, with AI warm-up and reply handling, rare at this entry price.

 Con

 The $47 headline is thin.
-A functional stack with data and warm-up climbs to roughly $94 to $194 and up.
+A functional stack with lead data and warm-up climbs to roughly $94 to $194 a month and up.

 Smartlead